shermanlo77/poLCAParallel/README.md

 ## About poLCAParallel

 The library poLCAParallel reimplements poLCA in C++.
-This was done using [Rcpp](https://cran.r-project.org/web/packages/Rcpp) and [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo) which allows C++ code to interact with R. Addition notes include:
+This was done using [Rcpp](https://cran.r-project.org/web/packages/Rcpp) and [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo) which allows C++ code to interact with R. Additional notes include:
 *  The code uses [Armadillo](http://arma.sourceforge.net/) for linear algebra
 *  Multiple repetitions are done in parallel using [`<thread>`](https://www.cplusplus.com/reference/thread/) for multi-thread programming and [`<mutex>`](https://www.cplusplus.com/reference/mutex/) to prevent data races
 *  Response probabilities are reordered to increase cache efficiency